yunojuno/django-impersonate/README.md

 LOGIN_REDIRECT_URL setting and fall back to '/' if neither is present.
 Value should be a string containing the redirect path.

+    READ_ONLY

+A boolean that if set to `True` any requests that are not either `GET` or `HEAD` will result in a "Bad Request" response (status code 405).
+Use this if you want to limit your impersonating users to read only impersonation sessions.

+Value should be a boolean, defaults to `False`

     USE_HTTP_REFERER

 If this is set to `True`, then the app will attempt to be redirect you to